University-of-Mons/sismic-tutorial/sismic-tutorial.md

 #### States & transitions

 Now that the composite states has been defined, we can move on to the basic states.
-These ones are defined by their names, their (optional) external transitions and an (optional) on-entry event.
+These are defined by their names, their (optional) external transitions and an (optional) on-entry event.
 Code execution in states will be discussed in the next section.
 Here is an example of transitions' definition.

 <p align="center">
    <img src="figures/transition.png">